$ cat abstract.md

 $ answer

 Real sessions on the gradient-descent path (EQ & reverb).
-Each turn shows what Layer 1 planned, then plays the result.
+Each turn shows what LLM Planner decided, then plays the result.
 Click a waveform to seek, toggle dry / result to A/B, or drag the gradient-descent track to hear the optimization converge.

 EXP.01 · SEQUENTIAL MMD